nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 4.7.2 =
+* changed: JS WebP no longer necessary with ExactDN
 * fixed: fatal error from NextGEN get_image_sizes() method
 * fixed: debugging mode gets stuck
 * fixed: ExactDN has unexpected results when content_width global equals zero
+* fixed: img elements with unquoted src attributes ignored by ExactDN, Lazy Load, and JS WebP

 = 4.7.1 =
 * added: CSS background image support for <li> elements